-4.3 Participation
+3.3 Participation

 Since settlement in RITS occurs using central bank money, only an institution with an ESA at the Bank can be a settlement participant in RITS.
 Furthermore, since RITS is the only means of access to ESAs, all ESA holders must be participants of RITS, meeting all of its operating conditions.
-The eligibility criteria to hold an ESA with the Bank therefore effectively represent the eligibility criteria for participation in RITS.
+The eligibility criteria to hold an ESA with the Bank therefore effectively represent the eligibility criteria for settlement participants in RITS.
+The criteria have been designed to be fair and open and promote competition in the provision of payment services by allowing access to all providers of third-party payment services, irrespective of their institutional status (for background information, see Section A.4).